Know and understand the purpose of setting gutter margins

 What are Gutter Margins?

-Setting appropriate gutter margins serves several important purposes:
+Setting gutter margins serves several important purposes:

 Typical Gutter Margin Values